bluethumpasaurus/terraform-whpg7-5node-cluster-aws-nfs-nostandby/README.md

 This repository provides a set of Terraform configurations and helper scripts to automate the deployment of a 5-node <a href="https://warehouse-pg.io/" target="_blank" rel="noopener noreferrer">WarehousePG 7</a> cluster on AWS.

-The cluster will also have MinIO Server pre-installed on segment host 1.
+The cluster will also have MinIO Server pre-installed on segment host 1, and a cluster-wide NFS share.

 The deployment is managed by a user-friendly wrapper script (`deploy.sh`) that prompts for necessary configuration details, making the setup process straightforward.